 Beyond these examples

-These snippets focus on specific connector-level features: threat feed configuration with lookback periods and minimal connector provisioning.
+These snippets focus on specific connector-level features: Microsoft Emerging Threat Feed configuration and lookback period for historical data.
 They’re intentionally minimal rather than full threat intelligence integrations.

-The examples reference pre-existing infrastructure such as Microsoft Sentinel workspaces and Azure resource groups.
-They focus on configuring the connector rather than provisioning the underlying workspace.
+The examples reference pre-existing infrastructure such as Sentinel workspace in a resource group and Azure AD tenant ID.
+They focus on configuring the connector rather than provisioning the workspace itself.

 To keep things focused, common connector patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each connector feature is wired, not provide drop-in threat intelligence modules.
+These omissions are intentional: the goal is to illustrate how each connector feature is wired, not provide drop-in security modules.
 See the MSTIDataConnector resource reference for all available configuration options.

 Let's configure Azure Microsoft Threat Intelligence Data Connectors